 BodyStatus::Static: Indicates the body cannot move.
 It acts as if it has an infinite mass and will not be affected by any force.
 It will continue to collide with dynamic bodies but not with static nor with kinematic bodies.
 This is typically used for the ground or for temporarily freezing a body.

 BodyStatus::Kinematic: Indicates the body position must not be altered by the physics engine.
 The user is free to set any position and the body velocity will be deduced at each update accordingly to ensure a realistic behavior of dynamic bodies in contact with it.
 This is typically used for moving platforms, elevators, etc.

-Colliders represent the geometric shapes that generate contacts and proximity events when they touch.
+Colliders represent the geometric shapes that generate contacts and intersection events when they touch.

 A collider is built by a

 ColliderBuilder structure following the builder pattern:

 The following example shows all the possible setters that can be called to customize the collider being built.
 The input values are just random so using this example as-is will not lead to a useful result.